martydingo/phpmixbill/README.md

 ----

-Original code written by [@ibnux](https://twitter.com/ibnux), most of this README is also written by him.
+Original code written by [@ibnux](https://twitter.com/ibnux)

 I've taken the code and rewritten quite a bit of it, especially the English translations.
 Some more work needs to be done, especially on the documentation side, and a lot of the install could be automated.
 It's also now functional.
 It's been a while since I've worked on this, so will need to rediscover how to install before documentation.

+I've simplified the required information to register, and added more relevant details so an e-mail address will be required to sign up, instead of a voucher code.

 ----